lucagrulla/cw/README.md

 The best way to tail AWS Cloudwatch Logs

-It offers commands for:
-* list all the log groups
+## Commands

-* list all the log stream within a log group
+* `cw ls` list all the log groups/log streams within a group
-* tail a given log group/log stream
+* `cw tail` tail a given log group/log stream

-Examples:
+	* flags
+		*  `-f`, `--follow`       Don't stop when the end of stream is reached, but rather wait for additional data to be appended.
+		*  `-t`, `--timestamp`    Print the event timestamp.
+		*  `-s`, `--stream name`  Print the log stream name this event belongs to.
+		*  `-g`, `--grep=""`      Pattern to filter logs by.

+## Examples

 * list of the available log groups
   * `cw ls groups`
 * list of the log streams in a given log group
   * `cw ls streams my-log-group`
-* tail a given log group/stream
+* tail and follow a given log group/stream
   * `cw tail -f my-log-group`
   * `cw tail -f my-log-group my-log-stream-prefix`
-  * `cw tail my-log-group my-log-stream-prefix 2017-01-01T08:10:10 2017-01-01T08:05:00`
+  * `cw tail -f my-log-group my-log-stream-prefix 2017-01-01T08:10:10 2017-01-01T08:05:00`
   * `cw tail -f my-log-group \* 9:00 9:01` The use of the \* wildchar will let you tail all the log streams in my-log-group.

-`cw` uses the default credentials profile(stored in ./aws/credentials) for authentication and shared config(.aws/config) for target AWS region.
+`cw` uses the default credentials profile(stored in ./aws/credentials) for authentication and shared config(.aws/config) for identifying the target AWS region.

 Time and dates are always treated in UTC.

 ## Installation